Multiplicity of characters of finite reductive groups and Drinfeld doubles: Multiplicity of unipotent almost characters

-Let $\xi=[\fT, u]$.
+Let $\xi=[\fT^F, u]$.
 Then we have that

-where the last equality comes from the property that the Green function $Q_{T[w_i]}^{\fT}$ is a class function.
-Note that $Q_{T_{w_i}}^{\fT}=0$ whenever $\fT$ does not contain $T_{w_i}$ (up to conjugation).
+where the last equality comes from the property that the Green function $Q_{T_{w }}^{\fT}$ is a class function over $\fT^F$.
+Recall that we ignore $R_{T_{w }}^G(1)(g)$ in the sum when $g_s$ is not $G^F$-conjugate to an element of $T_{w }^F$ with the same reason in \S\ref{intro:multiplicity}.
 Using this observation, we obtain the following result. \begin{thm}We have